What The Morrison Government Means For Climate Change And Our Future

 So there's no denying he'll have pressure on him to act if or when those nations start to suffer from climate change.

-To support LADBible Australia's efforts to make The Great Barrier Reef an Australian citizen and get her the same rights as every other Aussie (most importantly, the right to life), click here
+To support LADBible Australia's efforts to make The Great Barrier Reef an Australian citizen and get her the same rights as every other Aussie (most importantly, the right to life), click here and let the Australian government know that we can all do better.

 Featured Image Credit: PA Images